v-viksur/architecture-center/docs/microservices/api-design.md

 You have to consider several aspects of how an API is implemented:

 - **REST or RPC interface**.
 For a RESTful interface, the most common choice is REST over HTTP using JSON.
-For an RPC-style interface, there are several popular frameworks, including gRPC, Appache Avro, and Apache Thrift.
+For an RPC-style interface, there are several popular frameworks, including gRPC, Apache  Avro, and Apache Thrift.

 - **Interface definition language (IDL)**.
 An IDL is used to define the methods, parameters, and return values of an API.
-An IDL can be used to generate client code, serialiation code, and API documentation.
-IDLs can also be cnosumed by API testing tools such as Postman.
+An IDL can be used to generate client code, serialization code, and API documentation.
+IDLs can also be consumed by API testing tools such as Postman.
 Frameworks such as gRPC, Avro, and Thrift define their own IDL specifications.
 REST over HTTP does not have a standard IDL format, but a common choice is OpenAPI (formerly Swagger).
-You can also create an HTTP REST API without using a formal defininition language, but then you lose the benefits of code generation and testing.
+You can also create an HTTP REST API without using a formal definition language, but then you lose the benefits of code generation and testing.

 - **Serialization format**.
 This defines how are objects are serialized over the wire.
 Options include JSON and XML, which are text-based, or binary formats such as protocol buffer.